silkyskyj/CloDDce/README.md

 #sorry, I can't speak English, so I translate or paraphrase everything I read and write.
 Please understand that there may be some minor mistakes in the expressions.

 Main functions
-1. Dynamic Campaign
+1.Dynamic Campaign
-2. Dynamic Quick Misson
+2.Dynamic Quick Misson

----
-1. In Dynamic Campaign, you can select and set the following items.
+1.In Dynamic Campaign, you can select and set the following items.
   Career
  - Army (Red/Blue)
  - Air Force(*)
  - Rank